Rules and Bylaws of the Michigan Democratic Jewish Caucus

 Political Committee, chaired by the Political Vice Chair

-Finance Committee, chaired by the Finance Vice Chair
+Fundraising Committee, chaired by the Fundraising Vice Chair

-Membership and Outreach Committee, chaired by the Membership Vice Chair
+Membership and Outreach Committee, co-chaired by the Membership Vice Chair and the Outreach Vice Chair

-Events and Programming Committee, chaired by the Events Vice Chair
+Events and Organizing Committee, co-chaired by the Events Vice Chair and the Organizing Vice Chair

 Section 2.
 Select Committees.
 At his or her discretion, the Chair may at any time inaugurate select committees to perform functions not covered by the remits of the four standing committees, as well as appoint any Michigan Democratic Jewish Caucus members to chair the select committees.
 Dissolution of a select committee shall similarly be at the sole discretion of the Chair.